stanford-ssi/tdt-characterization/main.md

 ## Dilutions
 1. Dilute 39.1uL of BSStart (100uM, 6133Da) in 960.9uL of nuclease-free water for a 24 ng/uL (3.91 uM) working stock.
 Vortex well.
 2. Dilute 5uL 100mM dTTP Stock in 495 uL water to 500uL of 1mM Stock.
 Vortex well.
-4. Dilute 4.4 uL of 90-mer (AGTATTCCTGTCCCCGCTCGGTATCGTGATGCTCGTGCTTATGCGAACGTGCAGATGACGTTTGGCGCGTATTTAGATGCGCTAGACGTT, 100uM, 27786Da), 13uL of 15Mer (ATGGACATGGACTAC, 100uM, 4601Da) and 12.6uL of BS-Comp-8 (AACGCACA, 100uM, 2388Da) into 3970.08 uL Nuclease-Free water in a 15 mL tube.
+4. Dilute 4.4 uL of 90-mer (AGTATT ...
+TAGACGTT, 100uM, 27786Da), 13uL of 15Mer (ATGGACATGGACTAC, 100uM, 4601Da) and 12.6uL of BS-Comp-8 (AACGCACA, 100uM, 2388Da) into 3970.08 uL Nuclease-Free water in a 15 mL tube.
 Vortex well before use.
-This is the DNA Control Solution, which will result in 1.02ng/uL, ..5ng/uL and .251ng/uL final concentrations of 90, 15 and 8nt control stands.
+This is the DNA Control Solution, which will result in 1.0ng/uL, 0.5ng/uL and 0.25ng/uL final concentrations of 90nt, 15nt and 8nt control stands.
 5. Prepare a trough of a mixture of 600uL 10x Buffer and 600uL 10x CoCl2

 Procedure